PrimalMyst/Books/README.md

 ![ChronoMyst Logo](assets/logo.png) <!-- Add your game logo here -->

-**The definitive source of truth for ChronoMyst - A comprehensive codex and community-driven wiki**
+**The definitive source of truth for ChronoMyst - A comprehensive codex and community-driven wiki for the epic temporal fantasy RPG where time itself is your greatest ally and most dangerous enemy**

 ---